-- Little quantitative information on anterior teeth and premolars - Chrono-geographical trends in Neandertals? - The variation encompassed by Neandertal molars has been reported as less than in recent humans [1].
+- Little quantitative information on anterior teeth and premolars - > Chrono-geographical trends in Neandertals? - > The variation encompassed by Neandertal molars has been reported as less than in recent humans [1].

-Here we report on results of microCT-based analysis of ET and DTP in Neandertal teeth from Sima de las Palomas del Cabezo Gordo (SPCG, Torre Pacheco, Murcia, Spain).
+in Neandertal teeth from Sima de las Palomas del Cabezo Gordo (SPCG, Torre Pacheco, Murcia, Spain).
 They are compared to data for Middle, Late Pleistocene and Holocene archaic and modern